 Being honest with myself about the problems motivated me to fix it.
 I made a lot more of the processes automatic so that it was less painful, and more actually useful and fun.
 Now I’ve got almost 30 users signed up, and the feedback has been a lot more positive.

 "I want people to be excited, and getting there is what spurs me to action."

 So it was your own sense of dread—that feeling “hey, I don’t like this”—that motivated you to make it better?

 Exactly.
 That feeling just told me I didn’t do it right the first time.
 That’s pretty much always what drives me to go back to old projects and rewrite them from scratch.
-Automation is one of those things that reduces friction, and that’s key.
+Marketing automation is one of those things that reduces friction, and that’s key.
 I don’t want to show my awesome cool thing to people for them to say, “Ugh.
 Work.
 I already work enough, I don’t want to do more.”
 I want people to be excited, and getting there is what spurs me to action.

 How to keep going: tips from Paul Anthony Webb

 When a project isn’t going well, it can be pretty tempting to call it a day and move on.
 When it’s a project you really care about, though, it can be hard to say which feels worse—giving up, or pressing forward.